Democratic watchman. (Bellefonte, Pa.) 1855-1940, April 29, 1932, Image 3

 sports outfits, flannel, jersey and

-loose nubbly weaves the fav-
+loose nubbly weaves being the fav-

 orites.
-A three-piece t with a
+A three-piece suit with a

 bright blouse and scarf topped by a